Self-Supervised Learning of Graph Neural Networks: A Unified Review: Contrastive Learning

 \subsubsection{Discussions of Graph View Generation}

 Currently, there is no theoretical analysis guiding the generation of the view for graphs.
 However, \citet{tian2020makes} theoretically and empirically analyze the problem in a general view and image domain, considering the generation of the view from the aspect of mutual information.
 In particular, a good view generation should minimize the MI between two views $I(v_1, v_2)$, subject to $I(v_1, y)=I(v_2, y)=I(x, y)$.
 Intuitively, to guarantee that contrastive learning works, the generated views $v_i$ should not affect the information that determines the prediction for the downstream task, under which restriction, stronger disagreement between views leads to better learning results.
+Following the above idea, AD-GCL~\cite{suresh2021adversial} proposes to generate views of graphs that achieve the above minimum under constraints by parameterizing the above types of transformations and propose learnable transformations.
+In particular, the transformations are learned in an adversarial manner - the transformation (views generator) is trained to minimize $I(v_1, v_2)$ subject to $I(v_1, y)=I(v_2, y)=I(x, y)$, whereas the encoder is trained to maximize $I(v_1, v_2)$.
+Following a similar principle, InfoGCL~\cite{xu2021infogcl} proposes to discretely select optimal views from a list of candidate views based on the mutual information with downstream tasks.

 From the manifold point of view, a recent analytic study~\cite{wei2020theoretical} proposes the expansion assumption and explains the data augmentation as to prompt the continuity in the neighborhood for each instance.
-It indicates similar requirements for the view generating by augmentation, \textit{i.e.}, subject to that the neighborhood an instance does not intersect the neighborhood of instances that belong to the other class in the downstream task, a larger neighborhood of an instance could be more beneficial.
+It indicates similar requirements for the view generating by augmentation, \textit{i.e.}, an ideal augmentation should satisfy the following two conditions, 1) the (augmentation) neighborhood of an instance does not intersect the neighborhood of instances that belong to the other class in the downstream task, 2) the neighborhood of an instance should be as large as possible, subject to 1.

 To this end, the learning on datasets with different downstream tasks may benefit from different types of transformations.
 For example, the property of a social network to be predicted in a downstream task may be more tolerant of minor changes in node attributes, for which the feature transformations can be more suitable.
 On the other hand, the property of a molecule usually depends on bonds in some functional groups, for which the edge perturbation may harm the learning while the sub-graph sampling could help.
 Empirically, \citet{you2020graph} observes similar results.
 For example, edge perturbation is found contributory to the performance on social network datasets but harmful to some molecule data.